TarsCloud/TarsWeb/README.md

 [change history](changelist.Zh.MD)
 ## Efficient operation of the tars web management platform
-[TARS](https://github.com/tarscloud/tars) is the open source version of the unified application framework TAF (total application framework) of the background logic layer that Tencent has been using since 2008, Currently, C + +, Java, go, nodejs and PHP are supported.
+[TARS](https://github.com/tarscloud/tars) is the open source version of the unified application framework TARS (total application framework) of the background logic layer that Tencent has been using since 2008, Currently, C + +, Java, go, nodejs and PHP are supported.
 The framework provides users with a complete set of solutions related to development, operation and maintenance, as well as testing.
 Tars is naturally more powerful than RPC framework because Tars comes with its own operation and maintenance management platform.
 Tars web is the operation and maintenance management platform of [TARS](https://github.com/tarscloud/tars) framework service, which provides rich functions to help a product or service develop, deploy, test and go online quickly.
 Through the tars web management platform, users can easily complete the following contents: